primefaces/primevue/README.md

 ## Prop Cases

-Component prop names are described as camel case throughout the documentation however kebap-case is also fully supported.
-Events on the other hand should always be kebap-case.
+Component prop names are described as camel case throughout the documentation however kebab-case is also fully supported.
+Events on the other hand should always be kebab-case.

 ```vue
 <Dialog :showHeader="false"></Dialog>